 There is no requirement for Ontario/Canada work experience.
-However, if an applicant is registering under the Mutual Recognition Agreement they must currently demonstrate that they have worked for 720 hours in the host jurisdiction.
-In addition, all applicants are asked to provide a detailed employment history at the time of application.
+However, an applicant for registration must have met the education requirement within the two years immediately preceding the application or, within that two-year period have been practising as an RT.
+In addition, an applicant from an unregulated jurisdiction registering under the Mutual Recognition Agreement must currently demonstrate that they have worked for 720 hours in the host jurisdiction.

+All applicants are asked to provide a detailed employment history at the time of application.
+The Ministry of Health and Long Term Care Health Professions Database project requires that the College collect employment history information.